Kyrobi/osu-unplayed-song-remover/README.md

 So a complete example would look like this:
 `java -jar osu-unplayed-song-remover.jar C:\Users\Kyrobi\AppData\Local\osu!`

-This folder should contain a folder called `Songs` and a file called `scores.db`
+To make sure this is the correct folder, the folder should contain a folder called `Songs` and a file called `scores.db`

 (I'm just rambling at this point, but it could be useful info for others that